 ABOUT THE EXHIBITION:

 This call asks artists to share work created in response to today’s global refugee and immigrant crises, the greatest since the end of World War II.
 Crossing the Line: In Search of Sanctuary seeks art that explores stories behind the millions of displaced persons on either a macro or micro level.
 Work may be built upon representations of the past, images of the present, or the journeys in between.
-Art can illustrate hope for a secure future tied or longing for a past.
-Walls, separation, and/or racial or religious discrimination are all subthemes to be considered.

 Open to local, national, and international artists.